caitlinteaguedesign/teloceja-login/README.md

 - Basic auth (login, logout)
 - Google login
 - Credentials login
-- if logging on /, should redirect to the /account
+- If logging on the home page, should redirect to the account page

 ## Opportunities